nessnos/pinlock.koplugin/README.md

   no point locking the device with no PIN to unlock it).
 - **PIN length: N digits** — 4 to 8 digits.
 Changing this clears your current PIN, since a PIN's length is baked into how it's checked; you'll be asked to set a new one at the new length.
+- **Keypad font** — pick which font the digits are drawn in, from every font already on your device
 - **Lock on startup** — require the PIN once, when KOReader launches.
 - **Lock on wake from sleep** — require the PIN every time the device wakes up from suspend.
 - **Lock now** — trigger the lock screen immediately, useful for testing or for binding to a gesture.